madskristensen/MiniBlog/README.md

 ### Connecting with Windows Live Writer (WLW)

-To connect to MiniBlog with Windows Live Writer (as of WLW build 14.0.8117.416):
+To connect to MiniBlog with Windows Live Writer (as of WLW build 16.4.3528.331):

 - Launch Windows Live Writer

 - If you have not used Windows Live Writer to connect to a blog you will get a dialog window asking you to specify what blog service you use.
 If you have already connected Windows Live Writer to a blog, you can go to _Blogs -> Add blog account..._ and get to the same dialog window.

-- In the __What blog service do you use?__ dialog window you will tick the _Other blog service_ radio option and click next.
+- In the __What blog service do you use?__ dialog window you will tick the _Other services_ radio option and click next.

 - The __Add a blog account__ dialog window will ask you for the web address of your blog, the username and password.
 The web address is the root address of your site.
 For example, use http://miniblog.azurewebsites.net/ for the live demo site.

+- The __Download Blog Theme__ dialog window will let you know Windows Live Writer can download your blog theme if you allow it to publish a temporary post.
+Selecting yes will allow you to view how your posts will look directly from the Windows Live Writer editor.

 - The __Select blog type__ dialog window will let you know Windows Live Writer was not able to detect your blog type.
 It will ask you for the type of blog and the remote posting URL.
 Type of blog that you are using: _Metaweblog API_